PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 each pass, and resynchronizes it after transactional rollback.
 Canonical global tensor rename and pruning helpers accept the same optional state.

+`PassSpec.precondition` provides an explicit, deterministic prerequisite gate.
+When false, the manager records `skipped_by_precondition` with zero iterations and performs no fingerprint, snapshot, callback, or validation work.
+The duplicate cleanup group uses cheap candidate scans so transactional deep copies are reserved for graphs that may actually change.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,